Communication Tower Safety Involves Many

 According to the National Association of Tower Erectors (NATE), safety at all times should be the goal of all parties in tower work.
 “As a climber, it’s your job to be aware of the situation around you when faced with challenging conditions,” host Ryan Van Duzer, a travel video journalist, says in a NATE safety video.
 “Be prepared both personally and with your equipment.
 It comes down to this: Either do it right or don’t do it.”

-Before allowing an employee to perform any job related to hoisting employees aloft for tower work, ensure that the employee receives effective training on the fall protection equipment used and how to safely access and depart from communication towers.
+Before allowing an employee to hoist employees aloft for tower work, ensure employee training.
+Train on the fall protection equipment used and how to safely access and depart from communication towers.
 The operator should understand and practice safe operation and emergency procedures.
 Document all trial lifts, inspections, proof tests, and pre-lift meetings, and keep the documentation on-site at a readily accessible location.
 Mark slippery surfaces on platforms with grip tape for added foot safety for hoisted workers.
 Ensure guardrails and other fall protection items are marked for visibility and communicate safe work boundaries.
-Post safety training tips and make sure PPE, such as arc flash harnesses, and hardware is appropriate for each task and labeled and stored in the tower’s base shelter.
-From the largest machine to the smallest tool, use asset tags with barcodes, which a worker scans to pull up the asset’s information.
+Post safety training tips and ensure PPE, such as arc flash harnesses and hardware, is right for each task and labeled and stored in the tower’s base shelter.
+From the largest machine to the smallest tool, use asset tags with barcodes.
+A worker scans these to pull up the asset's information.

 Cable Marking System

 Communication Made Easy with Graphic Products

-Boost safety compliance on communication towers by creating custom safety signs and labels, improving hazard awareness, and worker safety.
+Boost safety compliance on communication towers by creating custom safety signs and labels, improving hazard awareness and worker safety.
 Streamline messages that matter most for job hazard awareness.
 Graphic Products' DuraLabel line of printers and supplies provide a flexible solution for most asset labeling and facility maintenance program needs.
 Import information directly from your database to the DuraLabel Toro.
-Post information where it's needed most to enable communication tower workers to perform maintenance correctly and safely every time.
+Post information where it is needed most to enable communication tower workers to perform maintenance correctly and safely every time.